30+ Cottage Flowers To Grow And Love

 A beautiful Julia Child rose welcomes you to a quiet garden resplendent in roses.
 Photo @ Green Garden Cottage

-It may seem the cottage flower garden is a product of a bygone era, but it’s really only a few flower seeds (or starts) away.
-A quiet, restful garden, not too perfectly manicured and saturated in blooming beauties, is yours to be had.
+It may seem this relaxed style of gardening is a product of a bygone era, but it’s really only a few flower seeds away.

-What Is A Cottage Style Flower Garden?
+What Is Cottage Gardening?

 Petunias